dimastatz/video-streaming-analytics/docs/design/cached-datasource.md

         count(when(col("status_code") > 299, 1)).as("http_error")
       )

-    The given UDF function will be slow when accessing MongoDB directly.
+getStateUdf works slow when accessing MongoDB directly.
+Suggest a solution for the Cached Data Source.